Pilipinas Legends

-Pilipinas Legends is a men's professional basketball league in the Philippines organized by Sports Legends Managers Inc., and composed of former players from the Philippine Basketball Association and minor leagues.
-Chito Loyzaga is the league's commissioner.
-Founded by Filipino businessman, Dick Balajadia, he said that "We created this league for our basketball stars to continue inspiring the youth, as well as give back to the community by participating in our advocacy centered on nation-building."

-On October 17, 2015, it was announced that the league will take over control of the Pacquiao Powervit Pilipinas Aguilas in the ASEAN Basketball League, led by the Legends' founder Dick Balajadia.
+Pilipinas Legends is a men's basketball league in the Philippines, organized by the Sports Legends Managers Inc. and composed of former players from the Philippine Basketball Association and minor leagues.
+Chito Loyzaga was the league's first commissioner.
+As the founder Dick Balajadia said, the league was created for basketball stars to continue inspiring the youth, as well as give back to the community by participating in advocacy centered on nation-building.
+On October 17, 2015, it was announced that the league will take over control of the Pacquiao Powervit Pilipinas Aguilas in the ASEAN Basketball League.

 Notable players

 Among the initial players who expressed interest to participate in the tournament are Marlou Aquino, Alvin Patrimonio, Nelson Asaytono, Jerry Codiñera, Willie Miller, Kenneth Duremdes, Poch Juinio, Aries Dimaunahan and Johnedel Cardel.

 Teams

 MX3, a leading supplement brand, and GoldLife, a multi-level marketing company have confirmed their participation in the 2015 inaugural tournament.
 A premiere oil company and a supplement brand also expressed interest in sponsoring their own respective team.